 Before I Die is a participatory public art project that invites people to contemplate death, reflect on life, and share their personal aspirations in public.
-After losing someone she loved, Chang channeled her grief and depression into this project on an abandoned house in her New Orleans neighborhood to restore perspective and find some consolation with her neighbors.
+After the death of someone she loved, Chang channeled her grief and depression into this project on an abandoned house in her New Orleans neighborhood to restore perspective and find some consolation with her neighbors.
 She covered the crumbling house with chalkboard paint and stenciled it with the prompt, “Before I die I want to _____.”
-The wall quickly filled up with responses, from the poetic to the profound: Before I die I want to… see my daughter graduate, abandon all insecurities, get my wife back, eat all the candy and sushi in the world, be a Youtube sensation, straddle the International Date Line, tell my mother I love her, be completely myself.
+The wall quickly filled up with responses and kept growing: Before I die I want to… see my daughter graduate, sing for millions, abandon all insecurities, get my wife back, eat more everything, be someone’s cavalry, straddle the International Date Line, tell my mother I love her, be completely myself.
+People’s hopes and dreams made her laugh out loud, tear up, and feel consolation during some of her toughest times.
+She understood her neighbors in new and enlightening ways, and she remembered that she is not alone as she tries to make sense of her life.
+The Atlantic called it, “one of the most creative community projects ever.”